 The Police National Computer (PNC) currently retains all information until an individuals 100th birth date.
 The police are obliged, under Part V of the Police Act 1997, to provide the DBS with access to all convictions held on the PNC.
 There was previously a system known as ‘step-down’, but this was ended into October 2009.

-You retain the right to contact the police directly about information about you which is held on the PNC, and ask them to remove it, through the ‘Deletion of records from National Police Systems guidance’ (see below).
+You retain the right under the Data Protection Act 2018 to contact the police directly about information which is held on the PNC about you; this is often referred to as Subject Access.
+You can make a request to have a record deleted from the PNC together with associated fingerprints and DNA through the ‘Record Deletion Process’ which is outlined in the guidance ‘Deletion of Records from National Police Systems‘.
 However, it is very rare for convictions to be removed under this procedure.
-The deletion of records from National Police Systems is usually reserved for cases involving non-conviction information (such as unproven allegations, or findings of innocence), or where it can be proved that the arrest was unlawful or where it is established beyond doubt that no offence existed.
+The deletion of records from the National Police Systems is usually reserved for cases involving non-conviction information (such as unproven allegations, or findings of innocence), or where it can be proved that the arrest was unlawful or where it is established beyond doubt that no offence existed.

 The only other option would be to legally appeal against the conviction (for example “I didn’t do it”).
 This can normally only be done within a short time period following the conviction.
 To do this, you should seek legal advice.
 Also note that, if you pleaded guilty at court, that makes appealing your conviction even more difficult.